puetzp/pullconf/README.md

 This section could use a nice drawing, but the architecture can also be explained in a few sentences:

 A fleet of clients (Debian-based Linux servers) connects regularly with a central server to fetch their respective configuration/resource catalog.
-The configuration is stored on the server in a flat directory structure containing TOML files.
+The configuration is stored in a (possibly nested) directory on the server containing StrictYAML files.
 Clients use their fully-qualified domain name/hostname and an API key to authenticate to the server.

 ## Features